irkri/classically/README.md

 E          | 0.37 | 0.68 | 0.47 | 0.18 | 0.88 | 0.37 | 0.27 | 0.25 | 0.24 | 0.79 | 0.25 | 0.83 | 0.36 | 0.64 |

-We load this table in a `numpy array` of shape `(5, 14)` and call the function `classic.critical_difference_diagram`.
+We load this table in a `numpy array` of shape `(5, 14)` and call the function `classically.critical_difference_diagram`.
 The resulting plot can be seen below.

 ![critical difference diagram](example/cdd_example.png)